 Hola bellas!
 Let’s talk about how to build your credit and why it’s important.
 Do you want a new car?
 Do you want to go to Coachella?
 Do you want to buy a house someday?
 You’re going to need credit unless you have the money to pay upfront.
 Credit allows you to purchase and enjoy things that you can’t pay in full now, but instead pay for in monthly payments (with an interest fee).

 The tricky thing is that for you to get approved for credit, you’re going to have a good credit history, but if you’ve never borrowed money, you don’t have a credit score yet.
 So how do you build your credit?

-Here are some of the best ways that you can build your credit:
+Some of the best ways that you can build your credit:

 • Get a secured credit card– a credit card that requires a cash security deposit.
 Your credit limit will be the amount you deposited.
 For example, if you opened the account with a $300 security deposit, that’s your credit limit.
 If you show that you’re able to pay your credit card bill on time, you’ll eventually get your deposit back.
 When searching for a secured credit card, make sure to look for ones that have zero annual fees and that report to the credit bureaus Equifax, Experian, and TransUnion.
 Once you’ve built your credit by proving that you can pay the money back on time, you can apply for an unsecured credit card that doesn’t require a deposit.

 • Become an authorized user on one of your family member’s credit cards– by doing so, you’ll be able to use a credit card and can build your credit.
 Just make sure that the specific card issuer reports authorized user activity to the credit bureaus.